analyseether/ether_sql/docs/guides/quickstart.rst

   $ ether_sql scrape_block_range --help

-To use multiple workers to perform the sync, first switch on celery workers in a separate terminal.

-.. code :: shell

-  $ ether_sql --settings=YourSettings celery start -c4

-The above command will start 4 workers using the settings :code:`YourSettings` Then start the sync, which will automatically use the setting used to start workers.

-.. code :: shell

-  $ ether_sql scrape_block_range

-Here is a demo of the process: https://www.youtube.com/watch?v=rnkfyAgGJwI&feature=youtu.be

 Current progress
 ----------------
 To get the current status of sync progress you can use the following command to get the highest block number in the sql.